netdata/netdata/database/README.md

 You can also disable [data collection plugins](../collectors) you don't need.
 Disabling such plugins will also free both CPU and RAM resources.

-## running a dedicated central netdata server
+## Running a dedicated central netdata server

-netdata allows streaming data between netdata nodes.
+Netdata allows streaming data between netdata nodes.
 This allows us to have a central netdata server that will maintain the entire database for all nodes, and will also run health checks/alarms for all nodes.